IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 ## Overview

 This guide covers migrating from `tenant-security-client-*` (TSC) SDKs to `ironcore-alloy` with minimal disruption.
-The `legacy_tsc_compatible_write_format` configuration option allows an in-place upgrade: switch to Alloy for performance benefits while continuing to write the old document format, then upgrade to V5 format on your own timeline.
+The `legacy_tsc_write_format` configuration option allows an in-place upgrade: switch to Alloy for performance benefits while continuing to write the old document format, then upgrade to V5 format on your own timeline.

 This setting only affects standard (detached) encryption.
 Attached, deterministic, and vector encryption are unaffected because they have no TSC equivalent (deterministic is already byte-compatible without any flag).